David J. Sliman

 David J. Sliman has been a member of the Southern Miss technical staff since 1997.
 He currently serves as chief information officer for The University of Southern Mississippi.

-Before becoming director of technology, Sliman was the network administrator for the Department of Marine Science (DMS) at Stennis Space Center (2001).
-At DMS, he redesigned the local network, established their first Data Center and assisted in the establishment of the Hydrographic Research Center and their use of laptops in the classroom.
+Before becoming director of technology, Sliman was the network administrator for the Division of Marine Science (DMS) at Stennis Space Center (2001).
+At DMS, he redesigned the local network, established their first Data Center and assisted in the establishment of the Hydrographic Science Research Center and their use of laptops in the classroom.

 In 1998, Sliman became the network manager for the university in Hattiesburg, where he oversaw the implementation of a campus-wide ATM network, the first large-scale deployments of wireless networking in the nation, and the establishment of joining Southern Miss into Internet2.

 Sliman started with Southern Miss as a systems administrator at the Gulf Coast Research Laboratory in 1997.

 Prior to working at Southern Miss, Sliman started work for Computer Sciences Corporation at Stennis Space Center as an associate member of the technical staff.
 When the technical services contract was awarded to Sverdrup Technology in 1986, he worked as a scientific programmer, developing database software through subcontracts for the Naval Research Laboratory and NASA, and then became a database administrator in 1989 and a network specialist in 1991.

 In 1992, Sliman became the manager of the Network Design and Management Office.
 There he helped develop network disaster recovery and business continuity plans and was involved in the deployment of the safety and security software distributed by NASA to each of its centers in the wake of the Challenger accident.

 Sliman worked as an expert systems analyst for Kestrel Associates at Stennis Space Center in 1994, then started one of the first Internet service providers on the Gulf Coast, Southwind Technologies in 1995, where he was president.